hypo69/hypo/pytest/gemini - set 3/en/src/product/product_fields/product_fields_translator.md

 * **Clearer Test Names:**  Test names now accurately reflect the scenario being tested (e.g., `test_rearrange_language_keys_lang_not_found`).
 * **Mocking:**  Crucially, the `@patch` decorator from `unittest.mock` is used to mock `get_translations_from_presta_translations_table`.
 This is essential because the test should not rely on external database interactions, which are unpredictable and can interfere with the test results.
 * **Edge Cases:** The tests now explicitly cover cases where the language is not found in the schema (`test_rearrange_language_keys_lang_not_found`) and the input dictionary is empty (`test_rearrange_language_keys_empty_input`).
-* **Error Handling:** The `test_translate_presta_fields_dict_translation_error` test now demonstrates how to test exception handling using `pytest.raises` .
+* **Error Handling:** The `test_translate_presta_fields_dict_translation_error` test now demonStartes how to test exception handling using `pytest.raises` .
 The critical part is to mock the `logger` to ensure that the error message is printed and the test continues without failing due to the exception.
 This helps verify the appropriate error handling logic in the original code.
 * **Comprehensive Input:** The fixtures provide more comprehensive test data, including different language keys and possible errors in the schema.
 * **No External Dependencies:** The tests now work without needing an actual database or external API calls.